chariotsofiron/chariotsofiron.github.io/content/2024-01-13-keyboard/index.md

 title = "Designing an alternative keyboard layout"
 +++

+Written 2024-01-13

 During the summer of 2017, I designed the following alternative keyboard layout to enhance my typing experience:

 ![layout](./layout.png)

-While working as a software engineer during my first internship, it dawned on me that I would doing a lot of typing for the rest of my life.
-I had heard of alternative keyboard layouts and it seemed like a good opportunity  I never learned how to touch-type and had heard of alternative keyboard layouts, so this seemed like a good opportunity to feed two birds with one scone.
+During my first internship as a software developer, it dawned on me that I would be doing a lot of typing for the forseeable future.
+I never learned how to touch-type and had heard of alternative keyboard layouts, so this seemed like a good opportunity to feed two birds with one scone.

 ## Background

 The arrangement of letters on a typical US keyboard is called [QWERTY](https://en.wikipedia.org/wiki/QWERTY).
 When touch-typing, some words are harder to type than others.
 This can be observed in typing tests for the 50 [slowest](https://10fastfingers.com/text/208691-50-slowest-words-on-QWERTY) and [fastest](https://10fastfingers.com/text/208390-Sean-s-50-Fastest-QWERTY-Words) words.

 Alternative keyboard layouts optimize the positions of the letters on a keyboard by considering which words are typed most frequently.
-The two most popular alternative layouts are Dvorak and Colemak, but the creators did not have the same amount of computing power as we do today.
+The two most popular alternative layouts are Dvorak and Colemak.

 Since I designed my layout in 2017, a sizeable community has formed around AKLs and have developed several layout analyzers and generators.
-I'll add some links at the end.

 ## Language statistics